 RC3 Cybersecurity Self-Assessment Research Program - NEW TOOLKIT NOW AVAILABLE!

-Through the RC3 Self-Assessment Research Program, NRECA is working with cooperatives to test a new cybersecurity self-assessment tool.
+Through the RC3 Self-Assessment Research Program, NRECA worked with cooperatives to test a new cybersecurity self-assessment tool.
 The tool, developed by NRECA, will help cooperatives understand their cybersecurity posture.
 Results of the self-assessment can be used by the cooperative to prioritize mitigation actions and develop a cybersecurity action plan for their organizations.